-After careful consideration, our team has chosen the E-Flight 22.2V battery. first concept places the battery on the frame of the exoskeleton.
-This separates the battery from other electronics as well as the user's skin, which will prevent the components overheating and the battery burning the user.
+After careful consideration, our team chose the E-Flight 22.2V battery.
+The first concept placed the battery on the frame of the exoskeleton.
+This separates the battery from other electronics as well as the user's skin, which will prevent the components from overheating and the battery from burning the user.

-Figure 10: Battery mounted on the frame
+Figure 10 The battery is mounted on the frame.

-This concept mounts the battery on the back of the motor, which will keep the center of mass as high as possible and will not contact the user's leg.
+This concept, Figure 11, has the battery mounted on the back of the motor, which will keep the center of mass as high as possible and will not contact the user's leg.

-Figure 11: Battery mounted on the motor
+Figure 11 The battery is mounted on the motor.